Life insurance for people with HIV: What you need to know

 Term life insurance

-Term life insurance is a good option for people looking to protect their income and provide their family a financial safety net to cover any debts — for instance, a mortgage or child’s education.
+Term life insurance is the best option for people looking to protect their income and provide their family a financial safety net to cover any debts, such as a mortgage or a child’s education.
+Term life is cheap and doesn’t come with any complex tax restrictions or regulations.

 Traditional term life insurance policies can be difficult to qualify for if you’re living with HIV, but some insurance companies have more flexible guidelines than others.
-You'll also pay more for coverage than someone without the health condition if you're approved, so for accurate quotes, it can be helpful to speak with a licensed agent.
+You’ll also pay more for coverage than someone without the health condition if you’re approved.

-If you're not sure if you'll qualify for term life insurance with a health condition, working with an independent broker can help you compare options from top insurers in one place.
+If you aren’t sure whether you’ll qualify for term life insurance with a health condition, working with an independent broker can help you compare options from top insurers in one place.

 Guaranteed issue life insurance

-Guaranteed issue whole life insurance is a type of permanent policy that offers smaller coverage amounts — usually up to $25,000 — and doesn't require a medical exam to apply.
-Guaranteed issue life insurance is best for people who are seeking a small death benefit to help cover any final expenses such as the cost of a funeral — you might also hear it called a type of burial insurance.
+Guaranteed issue whole life insurance is a type of final expense insurance policy that doesn’t expire, offers smaller coverage amounts — usually up to $25,000 — and doesn’t require a medical exam to apply.
+Guaranteed issue life insurance is best for people seeking a small death benefit to help cover any final expenses, such as the cost of a funeral.

-Guaranteed issue life insurance policies are a good option for people who may not qualify for a traditional term life or whole life insurance policy due to health reasons.
+Guaranteed issue life insurance policies are a good option for people who may not qualify for traditional life insurance due to health reasons.
 Coverage is also generally restricted to people age 45 or older.
-Still, acceptance is nearly guaranteed, so it may be your best option if you’re over 45 and can't find a policy elsewhere.
+Still, acceptance is nearly guaranteed, so it may be your best option if you’re over 45 and can’t find a policy elsewhere.

 Group life insurance